About the Journal

 Contributions are initially forwarded to reviewers in anonymous fashion (double blind).
 If the decision to publish the article is positive following the peer review process - and only in this case - the author(s) and the reviewer(s) might be disclosed.

-Recommendations for Reviewers
+Guidelines for Reviewers

 As reviewers, you have a crucial role in the scientific publication process to ensure the quality of the articles.
 Please follow the recommendations of the Council of Science Editors‘ White Paper on Promoting Integrity in Scientific Journal Publications regarding your responsibilities towards authors, editors and readers.
 We ask reviewers to respect the ethical standards of peer reviewing processes, which include the following: